-Just like your feet, the back of your neck is a very sensitive part of the body, and is especially sensitive to temperature.
-Place a towel in cool water and put it in the freezer for a few minutes (and enjoy the chill from cool freezer!).
+Just like your feet, the back of your neck is a very sensitive part of the body and is especially sensitive to temperature.
+Place a towel in cool water and put it in the freezer for a few minutes (and enjoy the chill from the cool freezer!).
 Then when the towel is nice and cool, wrap it around your neck.
-This will help the rest of your body cool off and and help you stay cool on those uncomfortably hot days.
+This will help the rest of your body cool off and help you stay cool on those uncomfortably hot days.

 8. Pop clothes in the freezer.

 A freezer is good for more than just making ice.
 In fact, the freezer is loaded with tricks to help keep you cool this summer.
 Before bed, pop your pajamas in a plastic bag and stick them in the freezer for a few minutes.
 When you put your pajamas back on, you will be completely cooled off and ready for a peaceful night’s sleep.
 Cold pajamas are a great and easy trick to stay cool this summer.